Quasisymmetric geometry of the Julia sets of McMullen maps: Preliminaries and the escaping case

-We will prove Theorem \ref{qs-classifi}(2) by using quasiconformal surgery.
-For any two positive integers $l,m\geq 2$ such that $1/l+1/m<1$, we define an \emph{iterated function system} (\textit{IFS} in short) on an annulus such the \emph{attractor} of this IFS is conformal equivalent to the standard Cantor circles $A_{l,m}$.
-Then we extend the inverse of this IFS to a quasiregular map which is defined from $\overline{\mathbb{C}}$ to itself.
-Finally, after finding out an invariant Beltrami coefficient on $\overline{\mathbb{C}}$ and straightening the corresponding complex structure, we show that there exists a quasiconformal map which conjugates this quasiregular map to the McMullen map $f_\lambda$ for some small $\lambda\neq 0$.
+We will prove Theorem \ref{qs-classifi}(b) by using quasiconformal surgery.
+For any two positive integers $\ell,m\geq 2$ such that $1/\ell+1/m<1$, we define an \emph{iterated function system} (\textit{IFS} in short) on an annulus such that the \emph{attractor} of this IFS is conformally equivalent to the standard Cantor circles $A_{\ell,m}$.
+Then we extend the inverse of this IFS to a quasiregular map which is defined from $\EC $ to itself.
+Finally, after constructing an invariant Beltrami coefficient on $\EC $ and straightening the corresponding complex structure, we show that there exists a quasiconformal map conjugating this quasiregular map to the McMullen map $f_\lambda$ for some small $\lambda\neq 0$.